sam0per/Littorina_saxatilis_short_variants/short_genetic_variants/manuscript/Lsax_CZs_indels.md

 1. SNP-based study in _Littorina saxatilis_, species biology and results.

-# Hypothesis
-Nucleotide divergence between locally adapted populations can be captured using single base substitutions and short INDELs as genetic markers. closely related species can be composed of a higher percentage of short INDELs than SNPs [@britten2002] and the same pattern might be found between two locally adapted populations of the same species.
-Detecting INDELs can reveal additional evolutionary patterns that can strengthen the evidence from SNP-based analyses.

-# Questions
-Can short INDELs be used as genetic markers for patterns of local adaptation?
-How does INDEL variation differ from SNP variation in _L. saxatilis_ (correlation and AFS of annotated variants)?
-Are non-synonymous SNPs flanked by frameshift INDELs (epistasis)?

 # Materials and methods
 Called variants including outgroup as this allows to polarise those mutations that are fixed between species and polymorphic between ecotypes of the same species.